Lesson Planning Tips for New Teachers

-Typically during your first year of teaching, one of the biggest challenges you face (besides classroom management) is working in a consistent, yet flexible, assessment strategy.
+Typically during your first year of teaching, one of the biggest challenges you face is working in a consistent, yet flexible, assessment strategy.
 In the beginning, you start with basic quizzes and tests at certain intervals.
 And that’s a perfectly fine place to start.
 But after a few months, you should have enough resources to incorporate different types of assessments into other parts of your lessons.
 You should actively look for more types of informal assessments that can be worked in to daily plans.
 Remember, you’ll need to be assessing the progress of yours students on a daily basis, so that you are not blindsided by the results of formal assessments.
 At this point in your first (or second or third) year, it’s high time to tweak your assessments.

 2) Crowdsource Your Lesson Plans

 The power of teacher collaboration cannot be overstated.
 It will be a source of strength for you as well as a source of information.
 Gather resources from fellow teachers and incorporate what you can into your planning.
 Between online resources and your fellow teachers, you can start with a fair few lessons and adapt them to meet your needs.

 The end of the year is in (distant) sight.
 Every lesson plan from here on out should be worked backwards from what you want to have accomplished by the end of the year.
 You should have a crystal clear idea of where you want your students to be by the final week of school.
 You don’t want to rush during the last few weeks to cram in content.
 Cramming never really works anyway.
 All assessments and units should be structured with the end result firmly in mind.
 You should have a decent understanding of the pace you can actually move at, as well as an idea of the schedule for the remainder of the year.
 To be at a good point to plot your progress week by week, give yourself a solid plan to finish out the year.
 Don’t forget that back-up plans are good too though.